rennf93/fastapi-guard-agent/docs/index.md

 </p>

 <p align="center">
-    <strong>fastapi-guard-agent is a companion reporting agent for FastAPI Guard.
-It seamlessly collects security events, performance metrics, and telemetry data from FastAPI Guard and transmits them to your SaaS backend for centralized monitoring, analysis, and dynamic rule management.</strong>
+    <strong>FastAPI Guard Agent is a sophisticated telemetry and monitoring solution designed to provide comprehensive security intelligence for FastAPI applications.
+Built as a companion to FastAPI Guard, it enables real-time collection of security events, performance metrics, and operational telemetry, facilitating centralized security operations, compliance reporting, and dynamic threat response through an enterprise-grade management platform.</strong>
 </p>

 <p align="center">